Flèche bas

 Group photo of the Executive Committee

-The Management Committee is gender balanced and comprises experts with complementary skills.
-It ensures the operational deployment of Sacem's strategic vision, combining innovation, agility and respect for our values.
+The Management Committee is gender balanced and made up of experts with complementary skills.
+It is responsible for the operational implementation of Sacem's strategic vision, combining innovation and agility with a steadfast commitment to our values.

 From left to right: